temporalio/sdk-go/contrib/tools/workflowcheck/README.md

 ```

 The `-show-pos` argument can be provided to see exactly where each offending call happens.
 If we wanted to allow
-`fmt.Printf` to be used in all workflows, we could have the config `workflowcheck.config.yaml`:
+`fmt.Printf` to be used in all Workflows, we could have the config `workflowcheck.config.yaml`:

 ```yaml
 decls: